What is an Actuator? Principles, Classification, and Applications

 Conclusion

-Actuators are present in almost all the industrial and domestic appliances we use today.
-Yet innovations in the domain get little coverage in media compared to cutting edge technologies like Artificial Intelligence (AI), Blockchain, Internet of Things (IoT), 3D printing, etc.
+Actuators are essential components in a wide range of industries and applications, providing precise control and movement in response to various inputs and conditions.
+Yet innovations in the domain get little coverage in the media compared to cutting edge technologies like Artificial Intelligence (AI), Blockchain, Internet of Things (IoT), 3D printing, etc.

 References